Hannalysis/winds-of-change/README.md

 <h3><u>MS1</u> - Completed: 2025/04/13</h3>

-- Increasing the Dataset size; include every major town/city within the UK and all wind speed information
+- Increased the Dataset size; included every major town/city within the UK and all wind speed information
-- Transforming the raw data: Dropping all unrelated weather columns, and checking for any missing values
+- Transformed the raw data: Dropped all unrelated weather columns, and checked for any missing values
-- Utilise all town names to create a script to fetch geo data from an API to enrich the data and store in a local CSV; check for any unsuccessful entries, and re-fetch or manually obtain entries as necessary
+- Utilised all town names to create a script to fetch geo data from an API to enrich the data and store in a local CSV; checked for any unsuccessful entries, and re-fetched or manually obtained entries as necessary
-- Ensure consistency between the two csv files whether information is related
+- Ensured consistency between the two csv files whether information is related
-- Seed the winds and geo csv files and load them into a local SQL database instance
+- Seeded the winds and geo csv files and load them into a local SQL database instance

 <h4>Data successfully seeded</h4>